 “Yum, how did you make this salmon?”
 “Oh, I just brushed it with some homemade pesto and grilled it.”

-“Mmm, what am I tasting in this vegetable soup?”
+“Mmm, what am I tasting in this Mediterranean Vegetable Soup?”
 “It’s my secret ingredient – pesto.”

 Even a basic turkey sandwich is zhooshed up with a pesto mayo and some fresh tomato slices.
 See what I mean?
 I don’t use it often, but when I find those little pesto packets, magic happens.